MikeTaylor/palaeo-vo/vo-manuscript.md

 Note that this method does not require two vertebrae: it uses two _copies_ of the _same_ vertebra to determine the orientation of that vertebra in isolation.

-Figure F shows the method applied to a giraffe _Giraffa camelopardarlis_ FMNH 34426, cervical 7.
+Figure F shows the method applied to a giraffe _Giraffa camelopardalis_ FMNH 34426, cervical 7.
 Note that the intercentral joint shows a strong divergence between the planes of the two articular surfaces: a "better" articulation might be achieved between the two copies of the vertebra is one were allowed to rotate relative to the other, but that would not yield a single orientation and so would violate the mechanism of method 4.

 This definition of "horizontal" is less intuitive than definitions 1–3, but has some advantages.
 First, it can be determined for any more or less complete vertebra, irrespective of whether or not the articular faces are parallel or the neural canal is tubular.
 Second we may hope that, since it uses the whole shape of the vertebra, this method is less vulnerable to yielding a distorted result when the vertebra is damaged.
 Third, it constrains subjectivity to a single well-defined judgement which can be reviewed and revised as needed: that of how the two similarly-oriented copies of the vertebra best articulate together.